 Find out more about Wears Valley Ranch @ wvr.org

->

-> Our egg-laying chickens server several functions.
+Our egg-laying chickens serve several functions.
 They are an integral part of our multi-species grazing program, helping eat fly larvae out of manure, and helping spread the manure in the process which makes it more readily available as fertilizer.
-We also harvest their eggs which are available along with broiler meat through our Farm.
+We also harvest their eggs.
 The students get to help with the chicken chores, feeding and watering the chickens as well as practicing their math skills as they count eggs.

->

-> They’re called man’s best friend for a reason.
-Daisy makes the commute with Mr. Ryan every day from their home to the Ranch and back again.
-She’ll always greet you with a wag of the tail and a tennis ball…which she may or may not share.
-If you can’t find her she’s probably asleep in the shade under the tree, trailer, or picnic table, or cooling off in the nearest available water source.
-And she loves to lead trail rides!
+They’re called man’s best friend for a reason.
+Daisy and Duke make the commute with Mr. Ryan every day from their home to the Ranch and back again.
+Daisy will always greet you with a wag of the tail and a tennis ball; Duke, just a puppy, is still learning appropriate greetings:) They are great examples of going to work with enthusiasm!

 What’s a barn without a barn cat…or two.
 Our current cats are very social, will greet our visitors, and like to hunt rodents.
 We hope they stick around for a while!